rsiebes/re-search/README.md

 could be worthwhile to dive into the code and find out a way to achieve anonymous collaborative filtering with content (ie website) recommendations for indexing based on the search history of each user.

+Master IS project proposals

+-  Re-Search project: Are you happy with Google search?
+What gets indexed and when, and for which queries it is matched?
+-  Re-Search project: Are you happy with Google search?
+Who sees what?
+User profile characteristics vs anonymous results.
+- Re-Search project: Are you happy with Google search?
+Re-PageRank, backward engineer the weights?
+- Re-Search project: Are you happy with Google search?
+Where does knowledge in structured data come from?
+- Re-Search project: Are you happy with Google search?
+LLMs vs Q&A, who knows what?